xd003/easyclone/README.md

 Proceeding installation, just enter ```clone``` whenever you need to execute the script henceforth

 # Note for Termux Unrooted users
 Since the original script needs access to root directory for adding script in source , i have made a separate script for unrooted termux users.
-Simply run the below given 2 commands.
-Termux users with root should use the above universal script only
+Simply run the below given 2 commands. **Termux users with root access should use the above universal script only**
 * ```pkg install proot proot-distro && proot-distro install ubuntu-20.04 && proot-distro login ubuntu-20.04```
 * ```apt update && apt install curl && bash <(curl -L tiny.cc/easyclonetmux)```